 In other words, the more time you take to set up the home and take nice photos of each room, the more money it will cost you.
 This is exactly why people hire us!

 Our customer, Jason, got the keys to this beautiful townhouse in West Village of Manhattan last month and we furnished the entire house the next day.
 His first guest checked in three days after he got his keys.

 All he gave us was a floor plan, his budget and how many beds and sofa beds he wanted.
 We took care of everything else; from deciding on the colour scheme based on his preferred style of the home, selecting the furniture, selecting the accessories, space planning to delivery and setup in one day.

 Jason’s budget was $15k for 3 bedrooms, 1 living room, 1 dining room, 1 kitchen, 1 basement studio and an outdoor patio for a total of 8 rooms.
 The average cost for the living room, dining room, bedrooms and basement studio was $2000 which includes all the furniture and accessories.
 The outdoor spaces and kitchen cost about $3000 in total.

-Although it is a big cost up front, he is now able to brand it as a luxury Airbnb rental and charge his entire home $800-1000/night.
+Although it is a big cost up front, he is now able to brand it as a luxury, high quality Airbnb rental and charge $800-1000/night to rent out his entire home.
 The cost of furnishing the whole home was paid off within the first half of the month.